WhiteStyx/NeonTank/README.md

 Thank you very much for your attention!
 If you enjoy our game, please give a like, review, or post your gameplay and tag us!

-Enjoy your time on Chef's Diary.
+Enjoy your time on Neon Tank.